My practice is limited to psychotherapy with or without medication for adults appropriate for an outpatient level of care.

 E-mail is not always secure.
-Therefore, I prefer using a HIPAA-compliant secure patient portal (portal.drfrank.me) for communication.
+Therefore, I prefer using a HIPAA-compliant secure messaging through my patient portal (portal.drfrank.me) for communication.
 Here you can also schedule appointments and pay your bill.

 In the event of an emergency, go to the nearest emergency room or call an emergency crisis service: 911, 1-800-273-TALK (24/7 National Hotline), or 888-796-8226 (Re:solve Crisis Center).
 Please do not wait for me to return your message before taking appropriate action.